mlibrary/about-leverpress/src/content/series.md

 *Series editor:* Michelle Burnham (Santa Clara University)

-The *Re-Editions* series is dedicated to recovering forgotten or overlooked texts from archives, special collections, and the dustbins of history.
-Quality critical digital editions of books with the potential to change the way we imagine and teach literary and cultural history, suitable for classroom use.<br> <br>
+The *Re-Editions* series publishes lost, forgotten, or neglected literary and cultural texts, recovering marginalized voices and perspectives in new scholarly editions designed for use in undergraduate classrooms and beyond.
+Editions in the series will make previously overlooked or long out-of-print works–recovered from physical or digital archives, special collections, and the dustbins of history–newly available in digital editions for students, scholars, and the public.
+The series aims to recover important and field-reshaping texts from a range of historical periods, geographical regions, and genres, with the goal of making canons and curricula across disciplines more diverse, global, and inclusive.<br> <br>

 ### [Videographic Books: Film and Media Scholarship in Sound and Image](https://www.leverpress.org/videographicbooks/)